tabarra/txAdmin/docs/dev_notes.md

     - Pass it through so I could use it for the server as well
     - Don't forget to update `development.md`
     - node 22 `process.loadEnvFile(path)`?
+- [?] check tx on node 22
+- [?] see if it's a good idea to replace `getHostStats.js` with si.osInfo()
+    - same for getting process load, instead of fixing the wmic issue

 ## Tentative Database Changes